LogPTR: Variable-Aware Log Parsing with Pointer Network: EXPERIMENTAL RESULTS

 \subsection{Effectiveness on Variable-aware Log Parsing}

-Apart from identifying static and dynamic parts in logs (i.e., general log parsing), LogPTR can also identify the categories of variables (i.e., variable-aware log parsing).
-In this RQ, we compare the accuracy of LogPTR on variable-aware log parsing with VALB \cite{li2023did}, which is the only baseline that can identify the categories of variables. \tablename~\ref{tab:result_va} presents the accuracy of LogPTR and VALB on variable-aware log parsing.

-From the results, we can see that LogPTR achieves a high parsing accuracy ranging from 0.866 in Mac to 1 in Apache, which is also close to the parsing accuracy as discussed in RQ1.
-The average parsing accuracy of LogPTR is 0.972, which is higher than the baseline (i.e., 0.955).
+\tablename~\ref{tab:result_va} presents the accuracy of LogPTR and VALB on variable-aware log parsing.
+From the results, we can see that LogPTR achieves a high parsing accuracy ranging from 86.6\% in Mac to 100\% in Apache, which is also close to the parsing accuracy as discussed in RQ1.
+The average parsing accuracy of LogPTR is 97.2\%, which is higher than the baseline.
 Moreover, LogPTR achieves the best results on 14 out of 16 datasets.
-As for the robustness, we calculate the standard deviation (STD) of parsing accuracy, and LogPTR achieves a smaller STD than the baseline (0.036 versus 0.045).
+As for robustness, we calculate the standard deviation (STD) of parsing accuracy, and LogPTR achieves a smaller STD than the baseline (0.036 versus 0.045).
 Overall, the experimental results confirm that apart from general log parsing, LogPTR can also efficiently identify the categories of variables in logs to perform variable-aware log parsing.